yangwuan55/RefTime/README.md

-# TrueTime for Android
+# TrueTime for Android - Kotlin DateTime Edition

 ![TrueTime](truetime.png "TrueTime for Android")

-*⚠️ See work in progress section below.
-TrueTime is undergoing some changes*
+**A completely modernized, kotlinx-datetime-first NTP client for Android.**

+Provides accurate network time through reactive programming patterns and type-safe APIs using `kotlinx-datetime`, `kotlin.time`, `Flow`, and `Coroutines`.

+*This is a major version rewrite that completely removes `java.util.Date` and `java.time` dependencies in favor of kotlinx-datetime.*

 ----------------------------------------

-*Make sure to check out our counterpart too: [TrueTime](https://github.com/instacart/TrueTime.swift) , an NTP library for Swift.*
+*Make sure to check out our counterpart too: [TrueTime](https://github.com/instacart/TrueTime.swift), an NTP library for Swift.*

 # What is TrueTime?

-TrueTime is an (S)NTP client for Android.
-It helps you calculate the date and time "now" impervious to manual changes to device clock time.
+TrueTime is a **kotlinx-datetime-first** NTP client for Android.
+It helps you calculate the real "now" using **network time servers**, unaffected by:
+- Manual device clock changes
+- User timezone adjustments
+- Incorrect system time settings
+- Wake-up clock drift

+## 🎯 Complete Modernization

+This version has been **completely rewritten** using modern Kotlin technologies:

+- **✨ kotlinx-datetime**: Pure Kotlin time API, replaces all `java.util.Date` and `java.time`
+- **⏱️ kotlin.time**: Native Kotlin duration handling with `Duration`
+- **🌊 Coroutines & Flow**: Fully async with reactive state management
+- **🏗️ Jetpack Compose**: Modern UI examples with Material3
+- **🛡️ Type Safety**: Sealed classes for errors and states
+- **🔧 DSL Configuration**: Kotlin DSL for fluent, type-safe configuration
+- **🧪 Testing**: Built-in test utilities with `TestTrueTime`

+**⚠️ Breaking Changes:** This is a major version that removes all legacy APIs.
+All time types now use `kotlinx.datetime.Instant` instead of `Date` or `java.time.Instant`.

 ## Why do I need TrueTime?